|

 A proper class isn't a member of anything.

-NBG set theory merely introduce the concept of a class
+Everything in NBG set theory is a class

 extension of classical set theory (ZFC)